labRadioVision/federated/README.md

   -consensus_mode CONSENSUS_MODE

-											  0: combine one neighbor at a time and run sgd AFTER every new combination; 1 (faster): combine all neighbors on a single stage, run one sgd after this combination
+	0: combine one neighbor at a time and run sgd AFTER every new combination; 1 (faster): combine (MODEL AVERAGING) all neighbors on a single stage, run one sgd AFTER model averaging

   -graph GRAPH

-	sets the input graph: 0 for default graph, >0 uses the input graph in vGraph.mat, and choose one graph from the available adjacency matrices
+	sets the input graph: 0 for default graph, >0 uses ths input graph in vGraph.mat, and choose one graph from the available 	adjacency matrices

   -compression COMPRESSION

 	sets the compression factor for communication: 0 no compression, 1, sparse, 2 sparse + dpcm, 3 sparse (high compression factor), 4 sparse + dpcm (high compression factor)